ncls-fcs/mach/README.md

 ```
 usage: mach <number of threads> <mach-file>
 ```
 The machfile should include commands to be executed that are each seperated by a newline.
-The utility will execute at most ```<number of threads>``` commands in parallel.
+The utility will execute at most ```<number of threads>``` commands of a block in parallel.
 Blocks of commands are separated by an empty line.

 # Example machfile